 The need to spread tacit knowledge around the organisation, was one of the main conclusions in the article “The New New Product Development Game” from 1986 , which the authors referred to as “organizational transfer of learning”***.
 Only having Lessons Learned from earlier product development (projects), or joining educations, is simply not good enough, since that is only about artifacts, i.e., explicit knowledge.

 The problem arises when we think that we can get rid of the tacit knowledge, peoples’ skills and experience, just by documenting it so we get explicit knowledge, and we are fine we that.
 If this was true, it would mean that we could attend a course, and the next day we could teach other people that course, since the explicit knowledge could just keep going on.
 And just because we teach others, we are suddenly referring to ourselves as experts.
 As you understand that is only silliness.
 Dave Snowden often refers to this erroneous thinking, since knowledge management already in the late 1990s failed to show that tacit knowledge was available for other people after documentation .
 Even more troubling is if the explicit knowledge actually is wrong or important parts are missing.
 Due to the lack of tacit knowledge of the teacher only learnt from the explicit knowledge, it means that many people will be educated, before the incorrectness even is revealed.
 This is especially treacherous in new product development of large system products, that can have very long feedback cycles of the total system.
 And here is where the artifacts come into play, since artifacts are only explicit knowledge, that we read about for example in product development in a method or framework.
-This means that we can never only rely on the artifacts instead of the problem we actually want to solve.
-If we do so, we are unfortunately starting to treat the artifacts as tacit knowledge, a one size fits all structure of artifacts, building up to a process, that will solve any problem for us.
-This means that we will be totally blind when a new way of working is required, here are some different situations:
+This means that we can never only rely on the artifacts, or how it is built, instead of the problem we actually want to solve.
+If we do so, we are unfortunately starting to treat the artifacts as built up of tacit knowledge, a one size fits all structure of artifacts, building up to a process, that will solve any problem for us.
+This means that we will be totally blind when a new way of working is required, here are some different situations, where we really need to be vigilant:

 - context shift, when we go from an easy context to a complex context